ROWENA SCOTNEY

 Superfine Merino through handmade papers

-Excellent quality giclee prints of these originals are now available and they look so wonderful and tactile...
+Excellent quality giclee prints of these originals are also available and they look so wonderful and tactile...

 I have sold to many happy customers.
 They will be sent mounted, backed and wrapped.
 Please contact me for further details.